argonium/wordfinder/README.md

 # WordFinder
 WordFinder is a standalone Java GUI application (using Swing) that allows a user to search the data provided by the WordNet project.
 WordNet is an application that provides dictionary-type data.
 The data consists of a set of terms, and each term has a part of speech and a definition.
-WordFinder is available for free (the link is at the bottom of this page), and offers a number of options for searching:
+WordFinder offers a number of options for searching:

 * Wildcard searches (using '*' and '%')
 * Soundex (words that sound similar)